Marcell Ozuna Preview, Player Props: Braves vs. Giants

-On Sunday, Marcell Ozuna (.476 on-base percentage in past 10 games, 148 points above season-long percentage) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Jakob Junis.
-First pitch is at 1:35 PM ET.
+Marcell Ozuna and his .600 on-base percentage over his past 10 games (264 points higher than his season-long percentage), will be in action for the Atlanta Braves against the San Francisco Giants and Logan Webb on August 25 at 10:15 PM ET.

-He racked up three hits (going 3-for-4) in his most recent game against the Giants.
+He racked up two extra-base hits in his last game (3-for-4 with a double, a home run and four RBI) against the Mets.

 Marcell Ozuna Game Info & Props vs. the Giants